Richfield Ice Arena

 Richfield Ice Arena is an ice arena located in the city of Richfield, Minnesota.
 The Arena offers skating lessons, skate rental, open skating and open hockey.
-The Arena is the home rink for the Minnesota Whitecaps of the Premier Hockey Federation, Richfield High School and the Academy of Holy Angels High School.
+The Arena is the home rink for the Richfield High School and the Academy of Holy Angels High School.
 The Richfield Hockey Association coordinates the youth hockey program.
+For the 2022–23 season, the arena was home to the Minnesota Whitecaps of the Premier Hockey Federation.

 History

 The original main Rink #1 built back in 1971 has seating for 1,400 spectators, and room for another 500 fans that can watch while standing.
 Adjacent to Rink #1 is the newer Rink #2 which was added in 1999 to the arena and serves as more of a practice sheet of ice.
 Rink 2 has only nominal seating for only 200 fans in steel bleachers.

 Improvements

 The City of Richfield plans to invest $2 million in the building, adding a locker room for the Whitecaps, expanding the lobby, adding classrooms and a training facility.